tryingsomestuff/Minic/README.md

 ## Various NNUE nets strenght

-This table show nets strength compared to HCE on an AVX2 hardware.
+This table show nets strength compared to HCE on an AVX2 hardware at short TC (10s+0.1).
 Results will be a lot different on older hardware.

 ```
 Rank Name                                Elo     +/-   Games   Score    Draw